 This site is dedicated to strengthening the Third Mission of our university and the societal responsibility associated with it.
-WU defines Third Mission as having a comprehensive role in the broader society: may it be by partnering up in innovation networks, co-producing contextual solutions, or serving as an anhor in the community (Entwicklungsplan der Wirtschaftsuniversität Wien).
-The various internal and EU funded projects presented below are currently carried out at the RCE Vienna, coordinated by Christian Rammel from STaR team.
-Our long-term aim is to expand this list with Third Mission activities across the WU’s campus and provide a regular Third Mission Report.
+WU defines the Third Mission as having a comprehensive role in the broader society, whether by partnering in innovation networks, coproducing contextual solutions, or serving as an anchor in the community (Entwicklungsplan der Wirtschaftsuniversität Wien).
+The various internal and EU-funded projects presented below are currently carried out at RCE Vienna and coordinated by Christian Rammel from STaR team.
+Our long-term aim is to expand this list with Third Mission activities across WU’s campus and regularly issue a Third Mission Report.
 If you are a WU researcher and would like to contribute, please contact Christian.

 (Funded by Erasmus plus Knowledge Alliances)